 - Holding a pair of dumbbells with a neutral grip, stand upright with your feet together and arms straight at your sides.

-- Leaning your torso forward, lower the weight and raise your right leg behind until your chest and leg are paralleled to the floor.
+- Leaning your torso forward, lower the weight and raise your right leg behind until your chest and leg are parallel to the floor.

 - Pause for a moment and then return to the start and perform a forward lunge.
 This will be your one rep.